prepguides/prepguides.dev/.github/VERCEL_SETUP.md

 ## 🔍 **Troubleshooting**

-If deployments still fail:
+If deployments fail:
-1. Verify all three secrets are correctly set
+1. Check if Vercel app is connected to your GitHub repository
-2. Check Vercel token permissions
+2. Verify the repository has the correct permissions in Vercel
-3. Ensure project exists in Vercel dashboard
+3. Check GitHub Actions logs for specific error messages
-4. Check GitHub Actions logs for specific error messages
+4. Ensure the Vercel project exists and is properly configured